manojechandran/defender-docs/defender-endpoint/indicator-ip-domain.md

 To block malicious IPs/URLs (as determined by Microsoft), Defender for Endpoint can use:

 - Windows Defender SmartScreen for Microsoft browsers
-- Network Protection for non-Microsoft browsers, or calls made outside of a browser
+- Network protection for non-Microsoft browsers, or calls made outside of a browser

 The threat-intelligence data set to block malicious IPs/URLs is managed by Microsoft.